 - 19. A caution order may be the appropriate sanction for slightly more serious cases, where the lapse is isolated or of a minor nature, there is a low risk of recurrence, the registrant has shown insight and taken remedial action.
+A caution order should also be considered in cases where the nature of the allegation (e.g. dishonesty) means that meaningful practice restrictions cannot be imposed but where the risk of repetition is low and thus suspension from practice would be disproportionate.
 A caution order is unlikely to be appropriate in cases where the registrant lacks insight and, in that event, conditions of practice or suspension should be considered. - 20.
 At the Panel's discretion, a caution order may be imposed for any period between one and five years.
-In order to ensure that a fair and consistent approach is adopted, Panels should regard a period of three years as the 'benchmark' for a caution order and only increase or decrease that period if the particular facts of the case make it appropriate to do so.
+In order to ensure that a fair and consistent approach is adopted, Panels should regard a period of three years as the this topic is considered in more detail in the Practice Note on Mediation